ErikKalkoken/evebuddy/README.md

   - Clones: Current augmentations, jump clones & jump cooldown timer
   - Mails: Full mail client for receiving and sending Eve mails
   - Communications: Browse through all communications
-  - Planets: Status of PI colonies
   - Skills: Training queue, catalogue of all trained skills and what ships can be flown
   - Wallet: Wallet and Wallet Transactions
 - Combined view over all characters:
-  - Overview (e.g. wallet, skill points, location)
-  - Assets search: Full asset search across all your characters
+  - Assets: Assets of all characters with full text search feature
+  - Clones: Jump clones of all characters with route search from any location
-  - Show list of all planetary industry colonies
+  - Colonies: Show list of all planetary industry colonies
+  - Contracts: Active and history of contracts
+  - Industry: Active and history of industry jobs
+  - Location: Location in New Eden and current ships for all characters
+  - Training: Queue status and skillpoints
   - Wealth: Charts showing wealth distribution across all characters
 - Get notified about important events (e.g. structure attacked, training queue expired)
 - Ability to search New Eden (similar to in-game search bar)